-The Department of Plant and Environmental Sciences, Faculty of Science at University of Copenhagen invites applications for a PhD scholarship in Plant Developmental Biology for applications from all nationalities.
+The Department of Plant & Environmental Sciences, Faculty of Science at University of Copenhagen is offering one PhD scholarship in plant developmental biology in the 2021/2022 academic session

 Worth of Award

 - The position is covered by the Memorandum on Job Structure for Academic Staff.

 - Terms of appointment and payment accord to the agreement between the Ministry of Finance and The Danish Confederation of Professional Associations on Academics in the State.

 - The starting salary is currently at a minimum DKK 331,125 (approx. €43,750) including annual supplement (+ pension at a minimum DKK 53,811).
 Negotiation for salary supplement is possible.